prometheus/snmp_exporter/generator/README.md

     version: 2  # SNMP version to use.
 Defaults to 2.
                 # 1 will use GETNEXT, 2 and 3 use GETBULK.
+    max_repetitions: 25  # How many objects to request with GETBULK, defaults to 25.
+                         # May need to be reduced for buggy devices.
+    retries: 3   # How many times to retry a failed request, defaults to 3.
+    timeout: 10s # Timeout for each walk, defaults to 10s.

     auth:
       # Community string is used with SNMP v1 and v2.
 Defaults to "public".